gabriel-hahn/uber-layout/README.md

 You need to create a [Google Cloud Platform API Key](https://console.cloud.google.com) to use maps and autocomplete features.
 Use this key in the project.

+The API key used in this project was already excluded, it was only a example.
+You can use a .env file as well.

 To install all dependencies, you need to run the following command:

 ```sh